 In addition to that, this little trick makes the stitches bigger and we don’t struggle when we work the first row or round.
 It is a great relief for beginners who tend to be quite tight when they cast on stitches.

-So now, that we understand its benefits, let’s see how this Russian version of the long-tail cast-on works step-by-step.
+So now, that we understand its benefits, let’s see how this Eastern version of the long-tail cast-on works step-by-step.
 If you prefer to learn from a video tutorial, click here.
-Or, simply scroll to the bottom of this page to watch the embedded version of the video.
+Or, watch the embedded version of the video.

 Just as we do when we use any variation of the long-tail cast-on, we need to leave a long tail.
 How long?
 My aunt didn’t give me any tips, so I mostly just guessed.
 If the tail weren’t long enough, I would unravel all stitches, leave a longer tail and cast on stitches one more time.